 Looking forward to Spring 2014, the Community Congress reconvenes to narrow down the scenarios, explain the impacts of each, and ask citizens across the region to decide which future they want for Buffalo Niagara.

-For those that were not able to attend one of our Community Congress events, we are offering citizens and organizations the opportunity to bring the Scenario Planning Workshops to their community through mid-March, 2014.
-Just fill out the form and our engagement team will contact you to setup a date, time, and venue for the Scenario Planning Exercise.
+For those that were not able to attend one of our Community Congress events, we are offering citizens and organizations the opportunity to host a Scenario Planning Workshops in your community through mid-March, 2014.
+Hosting a workshop is easy.
+You find the space, we will bring the rest.